ACK alert management

 Billing

-Requires event monitoring, which is enabled by default when you enable the alerting function.
+Enable event monitoring.
+Event monitoring is enabled by default when you enable the alert feature.

 Managed Service for Prometheus